-- 7.1 The Safeguarding Policy above and the College's values and ethos provide the basic platform to ensure children, young people and adults at risk of harm are given the support to respect themselves and others and protect each other. - 7.2 The College keeps updated on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation. - 7.3 Staff are supported and trained to recognise warning signs and symptoms in relation to specific issues and include such issues in their curriculum. - 7.4 Our safeguarding team knows where to get advice as necessary.
+- 7.1 The Safeguarding Policy above and the College's values and ethos provide the basic platform to ensure children, young people and adults at risk of harm are given the support to respect themselves and others and protect each other. - 7.2 The College keeps updated on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation. - 7.3 Staff are supported and trained to recognise warning signs and symptoms in relation to specific issues and include such issues in their curriculum. - 7.4 Our safeguarding team knows where to get advice as necessary. - 7.5 Our staff recognise the 'one chance rule' in respect of Honour Based Abuse and follow the 'The right to choose': government guidance on forced marriage

-Reporting of Female Genital Mutilation (FGM) -
+Reporting of Female Genital Mutilation (FGM)

-- 7.5 With effect from October 2015, Colleges are subject to mandatory reporting in respect of FGM.
-If a member of staff discovers that an act of FGM appears to have been carried out on a girl aged under 18, that member of staff has a statutory duty to report it to the Police. - 7.6 When a member of staff has reasons to suspect that an act of FGM has been carried out on a student s/he will discuss the situation with the Designated Senior Person who may consult relevant agencies before a decision is made whether the mandatory reporting duty applies.
+- 7.6 With effect from October 2015, Colleges are subject to mandatory reporting in respect of FGM.
+If a member of staff discovers that an act of FGM appears to have been carried out on a girl aged under 18, that member of staff has a statutory duty to report it to the Police. - 7.7 When a member of staff has reasons to suspect that an act of FGM has been carried out on a student s/he will discuss the situation with the Designated Senior Person who may consult relevant agencies before a decision is made whether the mandatory reporting duty applies.

-8. Children who go Missing from Education
+8. Children who are absent from Education

-8.1 Children who go missing from education/home
+8.1 Children who are absent from education or missing from home

-A child going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect which may include child sexual exploitation, child criminal exploitation, mental health problems, substance abuse and other issues.
+A child who is absent from college or is missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect which may include child sexual exploitation, child criminal exploitation, mental health problems, substance abuse and other issues.
 Early identification and intervention is necessary to identify any underlying safeguarding risk and to help prevent future episodes.